stonepros/stone/doc/man/8/stone-objectstore-tool.rst

 5. Set the bytes of the object::

-     ceph-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT set-bytes < $OBJECT_FILE_NAME
+     stone-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT set-bytes < $OBJECT_FILE_NAME

 For example::

-   [root@osd ~]# ceph-objectstore-tool --data-path /var/lib/ceph/osd/ceph-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' set-bytes < zone_info.default.working-copy
+   [root@osd ~]# stone-objectstore-tool --data-path /var/lib/stone/osd/stone-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' set-bytes < zone_info.default.working-copy

 Removing an Object
 ------------------

-Use **ceph-objectstore-tool** to remove objects.
+Use **stone-objectstore-tool** to remove objects.
 When an object is removed, its contents and references are removed from the placement group (PG).

 Remove an object (syntax)::

-   ceph-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT remove
+   stone-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT remove

 Remove an object (example)::

-[root@osd ~]# ceph-objectstore-tool --data-path /var/lib/ceph/osd/ceph-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' remove
+[root@osd ~]# stone-objectstore-tool --data-path /var/lib/stone/osd/stone-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' remove

 Listing the Object Map
 ----------------------

-Use the ceph-objectstore-tool to list the contents of the object map (OMAP).
+Use the stone-objectstore-tool to list the contents of the object map (OMAP).
 The output is a list of keys.

 1. Verify the appropriate OSD is down:

    Syntax::

-    systemctl status ceph-osd@$OSD_NUMBER
+    systemctl status stone-osd@$OSD_NUMBER

    Example::

-    [root@osd ~]# systemctl status ceph-osd@1
+    [root@osd ~]# systemctl status stone-osd@1

 2. List the object map:

    Syntax::

-    ceph-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT list-omap
+    stone-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT list-omap

    Example::

-    [root@osd ~]# ceph-objectstore-tool --data-path /var/lib/ceph/osd/ceph-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' list-omap
+    [root@osd ~]# stone-objectstore-tool --data-path /var/lib/stone/osd/stone-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' list-omap

 Manipulating the Object Map Header
 ----------------------------------
-The **ceph-objectstore-tool** utility will output the object map (OMAP) header with the values associated with the object's keys.
+The **stone-objectstore-tool** utility will output the object map (OMAP) header with the values associated with the object's keys.

-Note: If using FileStore as the OSD backend object store, then add the `--journal-path $PATH_TO_JOURNAL` argument when getting or setting the object map header, where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal; for example `/var/lib/ceph/osd/ceph-0/journal`.
+Note: If using FileStore as the OSD backend object store, then add the `--journal-path $PATH_TO_JOURNAL` argument when getting or setting the object map header, where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal; for example `/var/lib/stone/osd/stone-0/journal`.

 Prerequisites
 ^^^^^^^^^^^^^

-    * Having root access to the Ceph OSD node.
+    * Having root access to the Stone OSD node.
-    * Stopping the ceph-osd daemon.
+    * Stopping the stone-osd daemon.

 Procedure
 ^^^^^^^^^